mpa139/allanlab/_pages/research.md

 Our overarching goal is to explore and understand new quantum states of electronic matter on the atomic scale.
 To do so, we use and develop novel spectroscopic-imaging scanning tunneling microscopy (SI-STM) tools to visualize the relevant quantum mechanical degrees of freedom.

 Questions of interest include: (i), How does the Mott state collapse upon doping and how is this related to the complex phase diagram of high-temperature superconductors? (ii), What is the strange metal phase seen in correlated electron systems?
 Is this an exotic long-range entangled state?
-What is the mechanism of dissipation in that state? (iii), Why is the transistion temperature in high-tmerature superconductors so high?
+What is the mechanism of dissipation in that state? (iii), Why is the transition temperature in high-temperature superconductors so high?

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/layers_real.jpg){: style="width: 300px; float: right; border: 10px"}